How Many Cups in a Half Gallon of Milk? A practical guide

 - 1 half gallon = 8 cups

-Therefore, the simple answer is: There are 8 cups in a half gallon of milk.
-This holds true regardless of the type of milk (whole milk, skim milk, almond milk, etc.), as the volume measurement remains consistent.
+So, the simple answer is: There are 8 cups in a half gallon of milk.
+This holds true regardless of the type of milk (whole milk, skim milk, almond milk, etc.), as the volume measurement remains consistent Simple, but easy to overlook..

 Understanding the US Customary System for Liquid Measurement